isolver/ioHub/docs/iohub/api_and_manual/device_details/eyetracker_interface/Tobii_Implementation_Notes.rst

 Limitations:
 ==============

     #.
-There is no way to present the 'tracking status' graphics desplay, showing each eye location in the head box and the status indications for distance valitity and eye tracking stability.
+There is no way to present the 'tracking status' graphics display that shows each eye location in the head box and status indications for distance validity and eye tracking stability.
     #.
 The current calibration procedure is not visually similar to the standard Tobii calibration graphics set.
 This should be added when time permits.

 To Do / Wish List: